wsc1/proposal/design/go2draft-contracts.md

 Of course, it is completely pointless to use a `goto` statement, or a `break`, `continue`, or `fallthrough` statement, in a contract body, as these statements do not say anything about the type arguments.

-#### The contract keyword

-Contracts may only appear at the top level of a package.

-While contracts could be defined to work within the body of a function, it’s hard to think of realistic examples in which they would be useful.
-We see this as similar to the way that methods can not be defined within the body of a function.
-A minor point is that only permitting contracts at the top level permits the design to be Go 1 compatible.

-There are a few ways to handle the syntax:

-* We could make `contract` be a keyword only at the start of a top-level declaration, and otherwise be a normal identifier.
-* We could declare that if you use `contract` at the start of a top-level declaration, then it becomes a keyword for the duration of that package.
-* We could make `contract` always be a keyword, albeit one that can only appear in one place, in which case this design is not Go 1 compatible.

-#### Exported contracts

-Like other top level declarations, a contract is exported if its name starts with an upper-case letter.
-An exported contract may be used by functions, types, or contracts in other packages.

 ### Multiple type parameters